Code-Institute-Submissions/PrezBala-ProjectThree-Battleships/README.md

 + My mentor Andre Aquilina who guided me in troubleshooting certain errors and providing links to certain articles that aided me in this project.
 + YouTube, codeacademy and knowledge mavens youtube channel to inspire with ideas and how to handle errors and validation, and for generating the board that was used for this game.
 I watched Mavens video several times and made notes as I was going along to break down each step and make the game my own by adding an additional board for the computer.
 + Python for beginners reddit page that provided several answers to any questions i had and also helped me as i can easily search through any similar queries other people had compared to mine.
-+ Code institue for allowing me to use the template and being able to deploy it on the Heroku App.
++ Code institute for allowing me to use the template and being able to deploy it on the Heroku App.
++ Tutor Support in Code Institute for pointing our my workspace issue and the pip install function.
 + The battleships text in ascii was created using an ascii generator found [here](https://patorjk.com/software/taag/#p=display&f=Doom&t=Battleships)
 + The battleship image in ascii was taken from [here](https://www.asciiart.eu/vehicles/navy)